hnakamur/pdns-server-deb/docs/markdown/recursor/settings.md

 Response Policy Zone is an open standard developed by ISC, the authors of the BIND nameserver, to modify DNS responses based on a policy loaded via a zonefile.

-Frequently, Response Policy Zones get to be very large, so it is customary to update them over IXFR.
+Frequently, Response Policy Zones get to be very large and change quickly, so it is customary to update them over IXFR.
+It allows the use of third-party feeds, and near real-time policy updates.

 An RPZ can be loaded from file or slaved from a master.
 To load from file, use for example: